sensor-dream/APIVOF/guidelines/list-info/e-packs-in-system-fedora-34.md

 <summary>evince</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Document viewer
+Short desc    : Document viewer
 URL          : https://wiki.gnome.org/Apps/Evince
-Лицензия     : GPLv2+ and GPLv3+ and LGPLv2+ and MIT and Afmparse
+License      : GPLv2+ and GPLv3+ and LGPLv2+ and MIT and Afmparse
-Описание     : Evince is simple multi-page document viewer.
+Descript     : Evince is simple multi-page document viewer.
 It can display and print
              : Portable Document Format (PDF), PostScript (PS) and Encapsulated PostScript
              : (EPS) files.
 When supported by the document format, evince allows searching
              : for text, copying text to the clipboard, hypertext navigation,